Skip to content

 Edit Webhook Endpoints

-View JWT Webhook Secret
+View Webhook Secret

 The simplest integration pattern is creating studies programmatically using our SDKs.
 This allows you to automate study creation from your PACS, RIS, or other systems.
 Studies can also be fully created and managed in the dashboard if desired.